• Home |

 rifled slug

-There are two types of slugs used for deer hunting, the rifled slug, and the sabot slug.
+There are two types of slugs used for deer hunting: rifled and sabot.

-Each has its function and place, which can be frustrating and dangerous when misused.
+Each has its function and place, and can be frustrating (and dangerous) when misused.

 Rifled Slugs

-Rifled slugs like Federal Premium Hydra-Shok 1 oz. have grooves or rifling on the slug.
-The rifling helps the projectile to spin, which makes it more accurate.
+Rifled slugs like Federal Premium Hydra-Shok 1 oz. have grooves (or rifling) on the slug.
+The rifling helps the projectile safely pass through a choke tube.

-Use a rifled slug when you're shooting a smoothbore shotgun.
-Most shotguns have a smoothbore barrel, so a rifled slug will likely be your best option.
+Use a rifled slug when you're firing a smoothbore shotgun.
+Most shotguns have smoothbore barrels, so a rifled slug will likely be your better option.

 Sabot Slugs

-These slugs are more accurate at longer distances than rifled slugs but don't function well in smoothbore barrels.
+These slugs are more accurate at longer distances than rifled slugs, but don't function well in smoothbore barrels.
+A sabot slug won't damage a smoothbore barrel, but its accuracy would be atrocious.
+Conversely, a rifled slug may damage a rifled barrel.

 How to Choose the Best Shotgun for Deer Hunting